xzhai1/latte/README.md

 # latte
 CMU 15-418/618 Final Project: Implementing Fully Convolutional Network using Halide and evaluate against Caffe version

-## Build Procedure
+## Dependencies on Local Machine
 The following steps are necessary for a brand new machine; some might be unnecessary for you.
+If You are building on CMU SCS's Lateday node, go straight to the next section.

 ### Utilities
 Make sure you have the build tool chain: